indimail/indimail-mta/README.md

 WantedBy=multi-user.target
 ```

-You can override values by creating a file override.conf in /lib/systemd/system/svscan.service.d.
-As an example, on a raspberry pi system, you should have svscan started only after the system clock is synchronized with a NTP source (many SBC don't have battery backed Real Time Clock - RTC).
+You can override the package provided defaults by creating override.conf in /etc/systemd/system.
+An example overrid.conf is provided in /usr/share/indimail-mta/boot/systemd.override.conf As an example, on a raspberry pi system, you should have svscan started only after the system clock is synchronized with a NTP source (many SBC don't have battery backed Real Time Clock - RTC).
 This ensures that svscan gets started when the system has a correct date, time so that logs created will not have absurd timestamps.

 ```
 [Unit]